ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 ##Limitations And Future Work:

 - One limitation is the inability to associate two issues if they have different names, labels and description.
-- Issue matching algorithm can be improved by using concepts of machine learning so the results are more accurate.
+- Issue matching algorithm can be improved by applying different machine learning algorithms so the results are more accurate which would need a bigger dataset for training the models and testing them.
 - Factoring in some form of timesheet/calendar would be useful to know which developers are not assigned to any issue and will have free time in near future.
 - The bot could be more user friendly and seamless, for example improving the oboarding experience of entering the developer's name and github username to interact with the bot; in the future, we can map github names with actual names automatically.
 - Currently, there is no way to reset or change the github username, this could be easily added for future iterations.
 - The bot only works with Github and it would be nice if we could make it work for other task tracking softwares like JIRA and many more.
 - For issue matching, the bot just compares past closed issues while trying to help a developer, but we could extend it to look into crowd documentation or other relevant sources as well.

+## Acknowledgement:

+We want to thank Dr. Chris Parnin, Assistant Professor at North Carolina State University, and the TAs including Xi Yang and Shudi Shao for their support and guidance throughout this specific project.